PDF VIEWER COMPARISON

 Ncored

-Ncored open with a real 29-page construction drawing — page navigation, vector layers, and markup toolbar visible
+Ncored open with a real 29-page construction drawing, thumbnail page navigation and the markup toolbar visible

 What's included: heavy file rendering, full markup and annotation tools, in-place text editing, text search across hundreds of pages, PDF compression up to 600 DPI, two devices per license, and every future update. €12.99 a month or €79.99 a year, with a 14-day full-feature trial.
-No credit card required.
+The trial needs no signup, no email, nothing to enter; after it ends an account keeps you going.

 What's deliberately not included: digital signature workflows, complex form engines, and the thousand-tool toolbar most architects never touch.
-We focused engineering on the things AEC professionals open a PDF viewer for, ten times a day — opening, scrolling, zooming, marking up, searching.
+We focused engineering on the things architects, engineers and construction teams open a PDF viewer for, ten times a day, opening, scrolling, zooming, marking up, searching.

 Adobe Acrobat® is the industry standard for PDF, and for good reason.
 It handles complex graphic design workflows, advanced form creation, digital signatures, and document collaboration at a depth no other tool matches.
 Three decades of development have made it the most feature-complete PDF tool on the planet, and almost every business workflow on Earth touches it at some point.

 Where Acrobat® was never optimized: real-time rendering of high-density vector construction drawings.
-On a 220 MB ArchiCAD export the application freezes during initial parse and again during zoom.
-This isn't a bug — it's an architectural choice.
+On a 50-200 MB+ ArchiCAD export the application freezes during initial parse and again during zoom.
+This isn't a bug, it's an architectural choice.
 Acrobat is built to be reliable across every PDF feature, and that breadth comes at the cost of raw rendering speed on very heavy files.

 If your day depends on creating forms, signing contracts, or designing print-ready documents, Acrobat® is the right choice.
-If your day starts with a 220 MB drawing set, it's the wrong fit.
+If your day starts with a 50-200 MB+ drawing set, it's the wrong fit.

-Bluebeam Revu® is the most respected name in AEC-specific PDF tooling.
+Bluebeam Revu® is the most respected name in construction-specific PDF tooling.
 Studio Sessions, cloud-based markup review, punch lists, and RFI workflows are built specifically for large architecture and construction firms.
-Many big practices run their entire QA/QC review process on Bluebeam, and for good reason — nothing else in the market matches its depth of construction-team collaboration features.
+Many big practices run their entire QA/QC review process on Bluebeam, and for good reason, nothing else in the market matches its depth of construction-team collaboration features.

 If your firm runs on Bluebeam's collaboration ecosystem and your team is on Windows, the investment makes sense.
 If you're a 1-10 person studio on Mac that doesn't need Studio Sessions, Bluebeam's price tag is hard to justify for the parts you'd actually use.